 * * *

 If you’re in a season of launching your graduate into adult life maybe you’re experiencing the frustration of waiting for your child to find a job, too.
 Why not spend that time in prayer, specific prayer and surrender?
 We would love to hear who you’re praying for and what you’re praying.
-Come share with us on our blog!
+Come share with us!
 We want to hear from you! ~ Devotionals Daily